qupath/qupath-docs/docs/deep/instanseg.md

 :::{admonition} PyTorch & CUDA versions
 :class: tip

-The WSInfer extension is using Deep Java Library to manage its PyTorch installation.
+The InstanSeg extension uses Deep Java Library to manage a PyTorch installation.
 It won't automatically find any existing PyTorch you might have installed: Deep Java Library will download its own.

 If you have a compatible GPU, and want CUDA support, you'll need to ensure you have an appropriate CUDA installed *before* PyTorch is downloaded.